Why Human Guidance Matters in Collaborative Vibe Coding: Results

 \subsection{Testing hybrid human-AI instructors and selectors}

+Building on the previous results showing a strong advantage of humans as selectors and instructors, we next asked whether this advantage could be partially retained while reducing human involvement.
+Human labor is costly and difficult to scale, whereas AI can provide fast and generally less expensive automatic guidance.
+We next tested a hybrid human–AI vibe coding setting that mixes human and AI vibe coders within the same multi-round coding chain with the same code generation system.

 In this experiment, we constructed hybrid coding chains in which selector and instructor roles were randomly assigned to either a human or an AI agent according to a fixed ratio (Fig. \ref{fig:figure4}A).
 As in all other experiments, human and AI instructors each interacted with an AI code generation system to create the SVG code.
 We tested three hybrid conditions: human-75\% (AI-25\%, where humans take 75\% of iterations and AI takes the rest), human-50\% (AI-50\%), and human-25\% (AI-75\%).
-For each condition, we repeated the 10 target images twice, resulting in 20 coding chains and 300 total iterations.
-Since we found that the results were already stable with one iteration, each human or AI-bot participated in only one iteration.
-We recruited 225 human participants for the human-75\% condition, 150 for the human-50\% condition, and 75 for the human-25\% condition.

-As shown in Fig. \ref{fig:figure4}B, all hybrid conditions performed better than fully AI-led vibe coding ($\Delta$=0.734, $p$=0.007, Cohen's $d$=1.268, $\Delta$=0.350, $p$=0.163, Cohen's $d$=0.736, $\Delta$=0.195, $p$=0.571, Cohen's $d$=0.451 for human-75\%, 50\% and 25\% conditions compared with the original AI condition), showing that even limited human involvement improves performance.
-However, performance decreased steadily as the proportion of AI increased: Human-75\% condition (iterations 13-15: $\text{M}$=2.560, $\text{CI}_{95\%}$=[2.242, 2.994]; human-50\% ($\text{M}$=2.176, $\text{CI}_{95\%}$=[1.921, 2.467], and human-25\% conditions ($\text{M}$=2.021, $\text{CI}_{95\%}$=[1.780, 2.246]), showing a trade-off between the human proportion and the coding performance ($r$=-0.986, $p$=0.002; Fig. \ref{fig:figure4}C).
-Moreover, none of the hybrid conditions showed significant improvement with iterations (correlations for human-75\%, 50\% and 25\% were $r$=0.043,-0.176, -0.23).
+As shown in Fig. \ref{fig:figure4}B, all hybrid conditions performed better than fully AI-led vibe coding ($\Delta=.55$, $p<.001$, $d=.79$, for human-75\%; $\Delta=.34$, $p=.003$, $d=.481$, for human-50\%; $\Delta=.17$, $p=.056$, $d=.27$, for human-25\% compared with the original AI condition), showing that even limited human involvement improves performance.
+However, performance decreased steadily as the proportion of AI increased: human-75\% condition (iterations 13-15: $M=2.23$, $\text{CI}_{95\%}$=[2.05, 2.43]; human-50\%: $M=2.02$, $\text{CI}_{95\%}$=[1.83, 2.22], and human-25\% conditions ($M=1.85$, $\text{CI}_{95\%}$=[1.70, 2.01]), showing a trade-off between the human proportion and the coding performance ($r=-.97$, $p=.006$; Fig. \ref{fig:figure4}C).
+Moreover, none of the hybrid conditions showed positive improvement with iterations (correlations for human-75\%, 50\% and 25\% were $r=-.07$, $-.12$, $-.23$, respectively).